edarruiz/ArchitectCodingChallenge/README.md

 > - **Top-level statements** will be turned on for this solution;
 > - **MediatR, version 12.1.1 (package)** will be used as a framework for the Mediator Design Pattern;
 > - **FluentValidation, version 11.7.1 (package)** will be used as framework for strongly-type validation rules;
+> - **Xunit, version 2.5.0 (package)** will be used as framework for the unit test in TDD;
+> - **FluentAssertions, version 6.11.0** will be used as framework for the test unit assertions in a funcional way;
 >

 ## 4. The Results: Tests and validation process
 Now is time to put all things together and show the results!

 Once fully implemented, with the written unit tests and the test cases, I can show the results here, and the tests are available for any execution at any given time for you guys.
 This will prove the solution I create provide the actual behavior and expected results from the required implementation tasks of this project.

+I implemented the code, documentation, tests and evidence as if this test should be put in a production enviroment.

 Also, as a proof of the concept, I'm adding pictures working as evidences of the system working and running, for both two expected results: one for sucesses and one for error.